mvtab/aurx/README.md

 This script intentionally does not handle sudo passwords in any way.

 ### Completion
-Package completions are using the AUR RPC, which has a daily rate limit of 4000 requests per IP per day.
+Package completions are using the AUR HTTP RPC API, which has a daily rate limit of 4000 requests per IP per day.
-Every tab does one request.

 ### Search installed mark
 Packages may be falsely marked as installed in search operations, if coincidentally an installed package is called exactly like one found online.
-The installed mark does *not* mean the package is up to date.
+The `[installed]` mark does **not** mean the package is up to date.

 ### List
 If the results include not installed packages or search errors, it means an installed package is not on AUR anymore and you probably want to check that out.